-Students who believe they have the prior knowledge to successfully complete a course without participating in the day-to-day activities of that course may elect to challenge the course via a challenge exam.
+BSN students who believe they have the prior knowledge to successfully complete a course without participating in the day-to-day activities of that course may elect to challenge the course via a challenge exam.
 Credit will be earned for challenged courses successfully completed via earning a C or better on the challenge exam.
+No challenge exam can be taken after a course failure.
 The fee for taking the challenge exam is \$100 per course.
 The \$100 challenge fee is nonrefundable and not applied to tuition for financial aid needs if the individual fails the challenge.
-Students electing to take the challenge exam for MA 101: Intermediate Algebra must take the exam at least a month before the start of their incoming semester.
+Students electing to take the challenge exam for MA 101: College Algebra must take the exam at least a month before the start of their incoming semester.